History of ACORN in the United States: Accusations of voter fraud

-ACORN is a liberal organization, and in the US its legally separate political action arm frequently endorsed causes and candidates, including the 2008 Democratic presidential nominee Barack Obama.
+ACORN has a legally distinct political action arm that frequently endorsed causes and candidates, including the 2008 Democratic presidential nominee Barack Obama.
 ACORN lobbied every Democratic National Convention since 1980 and had members elected as delegates to those conventions; ACORN also lobbied at Republican conventions.
 ACORN was criticized by Republicans for its support of Democratic candidates and for its general support of political positions that are more often favored by Democrats.